DELTA LOOP HF BEAM Muli-Element

 The Delta Loop design was selected due to its higher gain, improved front-to-back ratio, and because it didn't necessitate a different setup than hanging an inverted V wire Yagi-type beam.

-I did feed it at the top, which cost me a little of the low angle gain, but I wasn't really concerned about that only, the ease of feeding, the coax was bonded to the support line, making it easy..
+I did feed it at the top, which cost me a little of the low angle gain (.5), but I wasn't really concerned about that, but only the ease of feeding, the coax was bonded to the support line, making it easy.

 Unlike a Quad beam, the Delta Beam the loop only needs 2 ground guys per element instead of 3 or 4 for a Quad.